MartinLupa/megacall-technical-test/README.md

 # Megacall Technical test

+Deploy:
 Author: Martin I. Lupa Groppelli, January 2022.

-Contact list that allows to create and delete new contacts.
+Contacts list with full CRUD.
 Use of protected routes, which restricts the access to logged users only.

 ## How to use